rdmpage/citation-matching/README.md

 The focus will be on a set of APIs that can be used to process data, rather than a web interface.

+## API

+Possible endpoints

+- citation/parse

+- container/issn
+- container/abbreviation

+- text/find

+- work

 ## Notes

 ### Parsing

 The parser uses regular expressions.
 The output includes XML-style tagging so that if we move to approaches such as CRF we can easily generate training data.

+Need to be able to parse lists of pages, plates, figures, etc., See `fsa.php` for ideas.

 ### Matching containers